 Chelsea Ragan & Adam Void

-Inspired by the experimental Do-It-Yourself nature of Black Mountain College, the experimental structures of Buckminster Fuller's geodesic dome, Robert Creeley's self-published BMC literary journal Black Mountain Review, and the student-driven construction of the Studies Building, “DIY” will show contemporary examples of epic experimental projects produced by members of the School of the Alternative.
+Inspired by the unconventional Do-It-Yourself nature of Black Mountain College, the experimental structures of Buckminster Fuller's geodesic dome, Robert Creeley's self-published BMC literary journal Black Mountain Review, and the student-driven construction of the Studies Building, “DIY” will show contemporary examples of epic innovative projects produced by members of the School of the Alternative.
 “DIY” explores the accessible and self-directed nature of making and doing from a multitude of disciplines.
-While discussing these projects, the workshop participants will produce screenprints employing an experimental technique making use of items found around the home.
+While discussing these projects, the workshop participants will produce screenprints employing an original technique making use of items found around the home.

 *** More 2018 Workshop Information Coming Soon ***